jajuk-team/jajuk-team.github.io/legals.md

 </pre>

 # Derivated work
-This file list external code source that Jajuk incorporated with or without changes.
+External code source that Jajuk incorporated with or without changes.
 This code is located in the ``ext`` and ``org.jajuk.util`` Java package.
 All derivated work is copyright Jajuk team.